Yirrkala bark petitions: New Yirrkala governance (1974)

+Gumatj claim (2019–)

+In 2019, Gumatj leader Galarrwuy Yunupingu, on behalf of the Gumatj clan, instigated a claim in the Federal Court of Australia to recognise native title over the Gove Peninsula as well as seeking compensation of $700 million for the harm caused to their land rights by Commonwealth laws and actions in taking the land, under the Native Title Act 1993 (NTA).
+The case was heard in 2023, and found in favour of Yunupingu on a number of questions of law, holding that native title rights are equivalent to property rights for the purposes of Section 51(xxxi) of the Australian Constitution.
+The High Court upheld this decision on 12 March 2025 in Commonwealth v Yunupingu.
+Compensation had not yet been decided by the end of 2025.

+Petition locations today

-The two petitions presented to Parliament are on permanent display at Parliament House, Canberra, along with a digging stick known as the Djang'kawu digging stick, associated with the creation story of the Yolngu people.
-A third petition is in the National Museum of Australia, also in Canberra.
+The two petitions presented to Parliament were put on public display at the Old Parliament House, Canberra in 1977.
+When the new Parliament House, Canberra was completed in 1988, they were moved to this building.
+Also on display is a digging stick known as the Djang'kawu digging stick, associated with the creation story of the Yolngu people.

+The third petition was donated by Gordon Bryant's son, Robin, to the National Museum of Australia in Canberra in 2009.

 The fourth petition was found by historian Clare Wright at La Trobe University to be privately owned by the first wife of Stan Davey, who had been secretary of the Federal Council for Aboriginal Advancement in 1963.
 In the 1980s, Davey's ex-wife Joan McKie had moved to Western Australia and was living in Derby.
 In November 2022 Wright organised the handover of the petition to descendants of the original signatories.
 It was initially restored and conserved at Artlab Australia in Adelaide, before being repatriated to Arnhem Land, to go on permanent display at Buku-Larnŋgay Mulka Centre.
 The typewriter on which the petitions were typed has also been donated to the centre by the son of Ann and Edgar Wells.
 A repatriation ceremony was held on Thursday 7 December 2023 at the centre.
 Among the attendees was Rirratjiŋu clan elder Witiyana Marika.

-The Yolŋu people are still contesting mining being carried out on their land without proper legal consultation through the courts.
+In the arts

+50th anniversary

+The 50th anniversary of bark petitions was celebrated at the Garma Festival in 2013, with Ron Croxford invited as a special guest.